inet-framework/inet-showcases/wireless/power/doc/index.rst

 input/output.
-There are other energy storage models in INET that, similarly to real batteries, use charge and current (denoted by ``Cc``), such as :ned:`SimpleCcBattery`. :ned:`SimpleEpEnergyStorage` models energy storage by integrating the difference of absorbed and provided power over time.
+There are other energy storage models in INET that, similarly to real batteries, use charge and current (denoted by ``Cc``), such as :ned:`SimpleCcBattery`. :ned:`SimpleEpEnergyStorage` models energy storage by integrating the difference between absorbed and provided power over time.
 It does not simulate other effects of real batteries, such as temperature dependency and hysteresis.
 It is used in this model because the emphasis is on the energy that transmissions use, not how the